gbenga/stream-nature-frontend/README.md

 ## **Installation**

-To use Stream Nature locally, you will need Git and Node Package Manager.
+To use Stream Nature locally, you will need Git and Node Package Manager installed.
 You will also need the backend to be running, which can be found [here](https://github.com/gbenga/stream-nature-backend).
 After this, you will only need to clone this repo and launch the frontend to start.

 ```
 Clone this repository